Panamera-Turbo/Paper2025/README.md

 ## 4. GraphCogent Training Process <a href='#all_catelogue'>[Back to Top]</a>

+For fine-tuning both the Reasoning Agent and Model Agent, we utilize the Llama-Factory framework.
+We will provide the relevant files for key training steps along with the corresponding execution commands.

 ### Training Pipeline
 Reasoning Agent tuning paradigm consists of four stages: (1) LLaMA-Factory Installation; (2) Thinking Path Collection; (3) LoRA Tuning; (4) DPO Tuning; (5) Export Model.